-- a material financial obligation towards the supervised entity, the parent undertaking or their subsidiaries (e.g. loans or credit lines); - a material financial interest (such as ownership or investment) in the supervised entity, the parent undertaking or their subsidiaries; or in clients, suppliers or competitors of the supervised entity, the parent undertaking or their subsidiaries.
+- a material financial obligation towards the supervised entity, the parent undertaking or their subsidiaries (e.g. loans or credit lines); - a material financial interest (such as ownership or investment) in the supervised entity, the parent undertaking or their subsidiaries; or in clients, suppliers or competitors of the supervised entity, the parent undertaking or the supervised entity's subsidiaries.

-Whether a financial obligation or financial interest is material will depend on the value it represents compared with the total assets of the debtor, the total loans to the debtor and the eligible capital32 of the supervised entity.
+Whether a financial obligation or financial interest is material will depend on the eligible capital35 of the supervised entity and other circumstances and mitigating factors applying to the specific case.
 The status of the loan as performing or non-performing, as well as the conditions under which the exposure was granted may also have an impact on the qualification of the loan as material in a specific case.
-In principle, the following is considered to be material: financial obligations towards the supervised entity cumulatively exceeding EUR 200,000 (excluding private mortgages33) or any loans of any value that are not negotiated at arm's length or that are non-performing (including mortgages); and current shareholdings of more than 1% or other investments of equivalent value.
+In principle, the following is considered to be material: financial obligations towards the supervised entity cumulatively exceeding EUR 200,000 (excluding private mortgages36) or any loans of any value that are not negotiated at arm's length or that are non-performing (including mortgages); and current shareholdings of more than 1% or other investments of equivalent value.